macnick/RPG-game/README.md

 ## Show your support

-A ⭐️ is always welcome, if you enjoyed this project!
+If you enjoyed this project, a ⭐️ is always welcome.

 ## 📝 License